AR 2310 Table Manners: Functional Pottery

 The PSU college catalog states:

 “Student absences are defined as excused or unexcused.
 Unexcused absences are those that occur without adequate reason.
 Unexcused absences may be used in the computation of grades.

 Excused absences are defined as absences stemming from (a) participation in University sponsored activities and (b) compelling and extenuating circumstances beyond a student’s control….
 Instructors have the right to determine when the number of excused absences exceeds a reasonable limit to the extent that it significantly interferes with a student’s satisfactory mastery of course content/skills.”

 An excused absence MUST BE DOCUMENTED with written documentation from the providing authority.
 If an absence coincides with a crit there needs to be a reason so contact me prior to make arrangements.
 Constant tardiness or leaving class early is noted and will negatively impact your final grade.

 Optimize class time and make sure to have all required materials or you won’t be able to work (i.e., clay, tools or other required materials).

-All grades, quizzes, assignments, projects and papers will be graded through Moodle and submitted online.
-Make sure to sign into the course regularly to keep updated on projects and grades.
+All grades, quizzes, and attendance will be handled through Moodle.
 As the instructor I am able to email your PSU address through Moodle and will do that from time to time.